 A CRM workspace is the first thing you log into in the morning.
 It’s your dashboard, your hub, or whatever else you want to call it, where all the data in your CRM system lives and can be accessed.
 It’s also where you can change the permissions and settings of your chosen CRM system, who can access and edit your data and who can’t.
 It’s important.
 Being a busy entrepreneur, you might have multiple CRM workspaces dedicated to the different businesses you run.
 There’s not much to advise about the structure of your workspace because it’s just there.
 It’s just a good thing to know what you're dealing with.

-NetHunt CRM is a Gmail CRM.
+NetHunt CRM is the best CRM for Gmail.
 That means that your workspace isn’t necessarily your dashboard but simply a user space where workers log in.
 You can log in to your workspace on NetHunt’s desktop app, mobile apps, and experience it as a full integration with your Gmail inbox.
 NetHunt tucks itself neatly inside Gmail with all the same functionality as the desktop application.

 What is a CRM folder?